 Ashley: It’s such a great feeling.
 I have been attending the World Open Freestyle Football Championship for four years and to win a trophy on my fifth year is unbelievable.

 I was participating in battles, which I couldn’t finish off because I got injured along the process.
-I was then left with just the Panna Knock Out battles and I gave it my all.
+I was then left with just the Panna Knock Out battles, and I gave it my all.
 I could’ve done better, but I made a few mistakes and in sports when you make a mistake, you get punished.

-I am still very happy because over the course of the whole Superball, there has never been a South African awarded a medal.
+I am still very happy because, over the course of the whole Superball, there has never been a South African awarded a medal.
 Hopefully, this will inspire more freestylers here at home to keep pushing.

-Blacklight: What inspired you to start experimenting with soccer freestyling?
+BL: What inspired you to start experimenting with soccer freestyling?

-Blacklight: What sort of return do you get from freestyling?
+BL: What sort of return do you get from freestyling?

-Ashley: There are a lot of returns from physical to mental.
-But most important to me is the joy I get when I am juggling the ball.
+Ashley: There are a lot of returns from physical to mental, but most important to me is the joy I get when I am juggling the ball.

 Ashley: Besides performing for the President, I have to say performing at the closing ceremony of the Indian Premier League, in 2014.
 My most cherished highlight, though, was when I won the SA Champs and I became The South African Freestyle Football Champion.

-Blacklight: Aside from soccer freestyling, you also play blackball pool.
+BL: Aside from soccer freestyling, you also play blackball pool.
 Why is sport such an integral part of your life?

-What do you usually say to motivate young people to consider making sports part of their lifestyle?
+BL: What do you usually say to motivate young people to consider making sports part of their lifestyle?

 Ashley: When I talk to people, I always tell them that sports have the ability to change your life, physically, mentally and financially.
 It teaches you respect and equips you with the ability to endure almost anything.
 Everything is a process, even in sports.
-It’s a great way to improve your life all round.
+It’s a great way to improve your life all-round.

-What sort of future do you envision for yourself?
+BL: What sort of future do you envision for yourself?

 For more on Ashley go to: Ashley-mkhize.co.za